skm96/python/README.md

-# python
+# To Do List in python
-Text based To Do List in python you can improve it :-)
+basic function and function